ProgramSpring Semester 2024

 The spring semester allows you to get to know Sorrento before the tourism season begins and then experience the excitement of the beginning of the summer season.

-Walk down to the marina between classes, wander the small streets, and get to know the true spirit of the locals!
+Walk down to the marina between classes, wander the cobblestone streets, and get to know the true spirit of the locals!

 Spring semester features:

 - 3/4 credits per course for a total of 12-15 credits (4-5 courses)

 - Students are encouraged to take at least one Italian course (all levels available) – all other courses are taught in English

 - Internship opportunities are also available for academic credit (as part of the 15 credits) in a variety of business and art sectors.
 Please visit the Internship page to learn more.

 - Up to 60 days prior to the beginning of the term, the student will receive the refund of the deposit paid minus bank fees.

 - 60-45 days prior to the beginning of the term, the student will receive the refund of the deposit paid minus: bank fees and $300 of the housing reservation.

 - 44-11 days prior to the beginning of the term, the student will be liable for half of the program cost plus bank fees

 - 10-0 days prior to the beginning of the term, the student will be liable for the full program cost.